Topal Osman: Armenian and Greek genocides

 Foreign correspondents accused him as the principal organizer of the persecution against the Greeks at the Pontus region and also that he made a great fortune from the plundering of the churches.
-In addition, the Daily Telegraph's correspondent called him the "terror of the Pontus" adding that: "his career of crime and violence, for the equal of which one must go back to the Dark Ages".
+In addition, The Daily Telegraph's correspondent called him the "terror of the Pontus" adding that: "his career of crime and violence, for the equal of which one must go back to the Dark Ages".

 According to an Ottoman administrator, Osman was infamous for murdering "10-15 Orthodox Christians a day".
 His activities against the Greeks were so brutal that even Adnan Bey sent a letter to the government in Ankara asking to take measures against Topal Osman.
 Andrew Mango, in his Atatürk's biography, described Osman as "a sadistic ethnic cleanser of Armenians and Greeks, and the hammer of Mustafa Kemal's Muslim opponents".

+Clash with Anton Paşa

+During the Greek resistance to the genocide, Anton Paşa, born Antonis Hacılefteryu (Greek: Αντώνης Χατζηελευθερίου), was an important Turkish-speaking Pontic Greek rebel and armed leader who operated in the Bafra/Samsun area and fought against Topal Osman.

+Out of fear, Topal Osman and his men avoided fighting directly against Anton Paşa and instead put a 50,000 Ottoman lira reward on his head, while abducting his wife and taking her hostage, in hopes that Anton Paşa surrenders.
+However, instead of surrendering, he stormed the gendarmerie station in Bafra with a group of Pontic Greek partisans and took the soldiers hostage.
+He threatened to kill the soldiers and then burn Bafra if his wife was not freed.
+After this event, his wife was released from captivity.
+Anton Paşa was betrayed by two of his own men, who had been bribed, and ultimately killed in 1917, although his wife, Captain Pelagia, kept fighting until 1923.